rahm0054/shell-genomics/_episodes/01-introduction.md

 You can log-in to the remote server using the instructions [here](https://github.com/rahm0054/shell-genomics/blob/277df1d3ae543177bff1d70685595c0607c50083/files/accessing_gl.pdf).
-Your instructor will supply to you the `ip_address` and password that you need to login.

-Each of you will have a different `ip_address`.
-This will prevent us from accidentally changing each other's files as we work through the exercises.
-The password will be the same for everyone.

 After logging in, you will see a screen showing something like this:

 ~~~